FeatureBaseDB/console/README.md

 ## License

-Pilosa WebUI is license under the GNU Affero General Public License.
+Pilosa Console is license under the GNU Affero General Public License.
 A copy of the license is included in `COPYING`.